What is Mutual Induction?

 The coupling of the primary and secondary is never perfect and the whole of the magnetic flux produced in the primary coil does not link to the secondary coil.
 This results in some energy loss. - Iron Losses in Core

-Iron losses are of two types: Eddy current loss and hysteresis loss.
+Iron losses are of two types: Eddy current loss and hysteresis loss.- Eddy Current Loss

 Due to the periodically varying nature of A.C. supplied in primary, the flux associated with core changes and, therefore, eddy currents is induced it.
 Eddy currents induced in the core are undesirable as they heat the core and result in energy loss.
 The core is laminated to cut down on eddy current losses. - Hysteresis Loss